Entrepreneurial Journalism

 Craig Newmark Graduate School of Journalism at the City University of New York

-McKenzie holds a Master of Arts degree in Journalism and a Postgraduate Advanced Certificate in Entrepreneurial Journalism from the renowned Craig Newmark Graduate School of Journalism at the City University of New York.
-He was Class Speaker at his commencement ceremony.
+McKenzie holds a Master of Arts degree in Journalism and a Postgraduate Advanced Certificate in Entrepreneurial Journalism from the Craig Newmark Graduate School of Journalism at the City University of New York.

 He takes special research interest in journalism curriculum development and assessment, international student populations at historically Black universities, cannabis regulation & research and politics.